richardforrestbarker/neurotic-net/README.md

 A lightweight, extensible foundation for building neural networks in a purely interface-based style. neurotic-net exposes small composable interfaces for Networks, Neurons, Pipes, Trainers and Testers so you can mix-and-match implementations, chain and group models, and create novel connection topologies without being forced into a monolithic class hierarchy.

+the application is written in C#.
+It is broken into three projects: Core, Test, and Example.
+The Core project is a class library that contains all of the interfaces, various and implementations.
+Test contains the unit tests that validate the Core.
+The examples project contains various examples of networks, their uses, and test/training results on various problems.

 Key ideas
 - Interface-first design: every element — networks, neurons, layers — implements simple interfaces so they can be composed, swapped, and tested independently.
 - Explicit data flow: values travel through IPipe objects; networks and neurons control how they read inputs and write outputs.